ptyspawn/ssp21-IKI/report.md

 # Standardization & Recommendations

 The concepts discussed within this report are actionable via outreach to several external groups outside CES21.
-Prior to submitting anyting to a standards body, it is recommended that this report be shared with vendor partners that will most definitely have an interest and a stake in seeing this type of a PKI brought to production environments.
+Prior to submitting anything to a standards body, it is recommended that this report be shared with vendor partners that will most definitely have an interest and a stake in seeing this type of a PKI brought to production environments.

 The core concepts around a UTC-less PKI would require the registration of unique identifiers (OIDs) via the IETF and the IANA.
 That said, it is recommended that this report be shared with the IEC TC 57 which publishes the IEC 62351 series of standards.
 IEC 62351-3 is of particular interest here in that it already covers the usage of TLS within a power systems context.
-This standard makes few ICS-specific recommendations, mostly focusing on compatibility at the level of cipher suites and  renegotation settings.
+This standard makes few ICS-specific recommendations, mostly focusing on compatibility at the level of cipher suites and  renegotiation settings.
 It makes no recommendation on the period of validity for certificates, how to do PKI without UTC, or how to address enrollment in a fast expiration scheme.
 Doing the standardization of the X.509 extensions and time  attestation exchanges are independent from SSP21.

 Prototyping the concepts outlined in this report in the SSP21 reference implementation is also desirable should suitable funding be identified in the future.
-Implementating the following would provide feedback during the standardization process:
+Implementing the following would provide feedback during the standardization process:

 * Implement X.509 handling in SSP21 reference implementation
 * Extend the implementation with messages for time attestation